LIFESTYLE INTELLIGENCE

 Science-Based Data Vehicle

-Every topic in our lifestyle screening service is a scientifically-known risk factor for oxidative stress, systemic inflammation and cellular stress that drive DNA and protein damage leading to neurodegeneration and accelerated biological aging
+Every lifestyle topic in our screening service is a scientifically-known risk modifier for oxidative stress, a primary causation factor for DNA and protein damage that drives systemic inflammation and accelerated aging leading to neurodegeneration, cognitive decline and dementia outcomes including Alzheimer's disease

 Clinical Impact